yusufSLCN/GEWA/README.md

 Predicted grasps:
 ![PointPairNet_grasps](PointPairNet_grasps.png)

-2) ApproachNet
+2) ApproachNet<b/>
-ApproachNet is a model based on classifing valid approach points on the point cloud and using the embeddings of the approach points to predict grasp poses.
+ApproachNet is a model based on classifying valid approach points on the point cloud and using the embeddings of the approach points to predict grasp poses.
 This model is similar to the [Contact-GraspNet](https://arxiv.org/abs/2103.14127)

-3) Edge Grasp Network
+3) EdgeGraspNetwork<b/>
-We implemented [EdgeGraspNet paper](https://arxiv.org/abs/2211.00191) and compared results our results with it.
+We implemented [Edge Grasp Network paper](https://arxiv.org/abs/2211.00191) and compared results our results with it.

 ## Installation
 ```[bash]